Also called

 Feedback Signals.

-Feedback describes the use of output signals, which are used as input signals.
+Feedback describes the use of output signals, which are fed back to be used as input signals.
 These are usually used in tandem with other input signals, and cause Turing-indeterminate responses of the systems that employ them.

-pre-synaptic neuron(s) which eventually are connected (possibly through other neurons) back to the original neuron's input.
+pre-synaptic neuron(s) which eventually are connected (possibly through other neurons) back to the signal-producing neuron's input.

 Finally, and possibly most importantly, the output of a given neuron or set of neurons may produce signals that have an effect on the external environment.
 The changes in the external environment are sensed by input sensors which, in turn, produce signals that are eventually part of the input to the neurons that produced the initial output.